 1214 Middle Street, Sullivan's Island SC 29482

-- Fee waivers applications must be submitted three weeks in advance of the date of requested visit
+- Fee waivers applications must be submitted two weeks in advance of the date of requested visit

 - Fee waivers cannot be granted for hardship factors